Information & Guidelines for IJP Authors

 Language: All submissions must be made in good literary English.
 If the author's mother-tongue is not English, then they should have the article properly translated, or (at the very least) checked out by someone with English as their mother-tongue.
 The translation should be done by a competent, natural English-speaker, ideally with familiarity of the topic.

 Please Note: The author's own translations are nearly always insufficient.
-Articles in poor English, or with poor translations into English may well be rejected.
-However, if the article shows merit and the mistakes are relatively small, the IJP editors reserve the right to charge an 'English-language' editing fee.
+Articles in poor English, or with poor translations into English may well be rejected - only on those grounds.
+However, if the article shows sufficient merit and the mistakes are relatively small, the IJP editors reserve the right to charge an 'English-language' editing fee.
 This fee is up to a maximum of €250.00 for a 5,000 word article; or at a rate of about €50.00 per hour, or per 1,000 words.
-If extensive pre-publication editing and preparation of references is needed: this can also be done at the same rate.
+If extensive pre-publication editing and preparation of references is needed, this can also be done at the same rate.
 The author will be consulted first about any such fees, and would need to agree to these charges prior to the submission being accepted.
 There are - as mentioned - no other charges or fees for publication in the Journal.

 Mother-tongue articles: The IJP is also very happy to publish - in parallel with an article in English - a version in the author's "mother-tongue" within the same issue of the Journal.
 When such parallel submissions are made, both in English and in the author's mother-tongue, all final revisions, additions, corrections and amendments that have been agreed to with respect to the English version, then need to be transferred to the "mother-tongue" version by the author, in good time and at their own expense.
 Anything written in the mother-tongue version is at the author's own risk and their responsibility.
 We have absolutely no means of checking submitted text in all of the various submitted languages, so the responsibility for any material or mistakes in this 'mother-tongue' version is therefore solely that of the author's.